Home » Course » Entree » Vegan Baked Ziti

 Adjusting For Dietary Restrictions

 • Nut-Free.
-Those with nut allergies can use this Tofu Ricotta in place of the cashew ricotta cheese used here.
+Those with nut allergies can use this Tofu Ricotta instead of the cashew-based cheese.

 • Gluten-Free.
-Use GF pasta such as one that uses chickpea, rice or quinoa flour.
+To make this recipe gluten-free, use GF pasta such as one that uses chickpea, rice, or quinoa flour.

 How To Store

-• Refrigerator: Leftovers will keep in the refrigerator, covered, for up to 4 – 5 days.
-It’s great for meal prep too!
+• Refrigerator: Leftovers can be stored in the refrigerator, covered, for up to 4 – 5 days.
+This is great for meal prep, too!

-• Freezer: To store longer, vegan baked ziti will last in the freezer for up to 2 – 3 months stored in multi-use freezer safe containers (affiliate link).
+• Freezer: To store longer, vegan baked ziti can be stored in the freezer for up to 2 – 3 months in multi-use freezer-safe containers (affiliate link).
+Thaw overnight in the fridge before baking.

-• Reheat: Warm in a preheated oven set to 350 degrees F, covered, for 10 – 15 minutes, or until warmed through.
-Alternatively, microwave, covered, using 30 – 60 second intervals, stirring after each interval until warmed through.
+• Reheat: Warm in a preheated oven set to 350 degrees F, covered with foil to retain moisture, for 10 – 15 minutes or until warmed through.
+Alternatively, microwave, covered, using 30 – 60-second intervals, stirring after each interval until warmed through.

 Serving Suggestions

 This savory baked pasta is hearty and filling, but is also great with a little something on the side.
-Here’s a few of my favorite options to serve with baked ziti:
+Here are a few of my favorite options to serve with baked ziti:

 If you try this vegan baked ziti recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.